-- This is a bedroom scene found on the wall of a courtyard garden in another house in Pompeii.
+- This is a bedroom scene found on the wall of a courtyard garden.
 There is a person in the background which some interpreters have seen as heightening the sensuality.
 However, others see it as a servant who is conventionally waiting to take care of the couple's every need.
 So it could be anything from titillating and erotic to the celebration of married love. - The Romans had no words that distinguished between heterosexual and homosexual sex or love.
 The shame associated with looking at what we call pornography (a nineteenth century term) would have been quite alien to them.
 However, this did not mean that anything was accepted.
-Sex was based on power so a person of prestige would not engage in certain acts such as performing oral sex and male penetration as the receiving partner. - Sappho of Lesbos refers to same-sex relations between women and there is an image of two females engaged in sexual activities from the Suburban Baths in Pompeii. - Unlike the Greeks, public nudity was frowned upon and athletes kept their genitals and buttocks covered.
-This is probably because nudity was associated with defeat (defeated enemy was first stripped naked) and with slaves and servitude. - Rape was illegal and the rapist was subject to execution, a rare penalty in Roman law.
-However, a slave could not be raped as he or she was considered property and not legally a person but a slave's owner could prosecute for property damage. - The worst crimes in Roman law were the rape of a freeborn male, patricide, the rape of a female virgin and robbing a temple. - Interestingly, It was illegal to use obscene language in front of a freeborn male or female child although boys were allowed to tell obscene jokes at weddings as it was thought to promote fertility.
+Sex was based on power so a person of prestige would not engage in certain acts such as performing oral sex and male penetration as the receiving partner.
+Male writers took little interest in female sexuality and very few fragments written by women survive so there is little recorded of lesbian sex.
+Unlike the Greeks, public nudity was frowned upon and athletes kept their genitals and buttocks covered.
+This is probably because nudity was associated with defeat (defeated enemy was first stripped naked) and with slaves and servitude.

+- Rape was illegal and the rapist was subject to execution, a rare penalty in Roman law.
+However, a slave could not be raped as he or she was considered property and not legally a person but a slave's owner could prosecute for property damage. - The worst crimes in Roman law were the rape of a freeborn male, patricide, the rape of a female virgin and robbing a temple.